-ARLINGTON, VA, October 9, 2023 — Global mergers and acquisitions (M&A) activity increased in the third quarter of this year, according to research on completed deals from WTW’s Quarterly Deal Performance Monitor (QDPM).
-Global volume rose by 16%, with 151 deals over $100 million in value completed during July to September, making it the busiest quarter of the year so far.
+LONDON, October 9, 2023 — Global mergers and acquisitions (M&A) activity increased in the third quarter of this year, according to research on completed deals from WTW’s Quarterly Deal Performance Monitor (QDPM).
+Global volume rose by 16% with 151 deals over $100 million in value completed during July to September, making it the busiest quarter of the year so far .

-Run in partnership with the M&A Research Centre at the Bayes Business School, the WTW data reveal macroeconomic pressures have taken their toll on deal performance.
-Based on share price performance, buyers underperformed the wider market by –8.7 percentage points for deals completed between July and September 2023.
+Run in partnership with the M&A Research Centre at The Bayes Business School, the WTW data reveals macroeconomic pressures have taken their toll on deal performance.
+Based on share price performance, buyers underperformed the wider market by -8.7pp (percentage points) for deals completed between July and September 2023.
 This is the worst quarterly performance since this study began in 2008.

-Acquirers from both North America and Europe saw a similar increase in deal activity.
-North America buyers completed 77 deals during July to September this year, which is a 12% increase over the second quarter.
-Meanwhile, buyers from Europe completed 32 deals in the third quarter of 2023, up from both the first and second quarters.
-In contrast to the Asia Pacific region, however, acquirers in North America and Europe underperformed their regional indices by –10.3 percentage points and –3.4 percentage points, respectively.
+Acquirers from both North American and Europe saw a similar increase in deal activity.
+North America buyers completed 77 deals during July to September this year, which is a 12% increase compared to the second quarter.
+Meanwhile, buyers from Europe completed 32 deals in the last quarter, up from both Q1 and Q2 2023.
+In contrast to the Asia Pacific region, however, acquirers in North America and Europe underperformed their regional indices by -10.3pp and -3.4pp respectively.

-With the exception of the energy/power and industrials sectors, where M&A deals recorded a marginally positive performance of +1.5 percentage points and +1.9 percentage points, respectively, compared with non-acquirers in their markets for the year to date, all other industries, including high technology (–18.5 percentage points) and financial services (–7.2 percentage points) have underperformed.
+With the exception of the Energy/Power and Industrials sectors, where M&A deals recorded a marginally positive performance of +1.5pp and +1.9pp respectively compared to non-acquirers in their markets for the year to date, all other industries including High Technology (-18.5pp) and Financial Services (-7.2pp) have underperformed.

-Dean said, “There is almost no margin of error in M&A deals today.
-With M&A activity widely expected to pick up pace, companies need to be ready to identify the right targets, how they fit in their business, navigate accelerated due diligence processes driven by aggressive timelines and above all ensure the right people are integrated to maximize M&A value.”
+Mercereau said: “There is almost no margin of error in M&A deals today.
+With M&A activity widely expected to pick up pace, companies need to be ready to identify the right targets, how they fit in their business, navigate accelerated due diligence processes driven by aggressive timelines, and above all ensure the right people are integrated to maximise M&A value.”

 At WTW (NASDAQ: WTW), we provide data-driven, insight-led solutions in the areas of people, risk and capital.
-Leveraging the global view and local expertise of our colleagues serving 140 countries and markets, we help organizations sharpen their strategy, enhance organizational resilience, motivate their workforce and maximize performance.
+Leveraging the global view and local expertise of our colleagues serving 140 countries and markets, we help organisations sharpen their strategy, enhance organisational resilience, motivate their workforce and maximise performance.

 Working shoulder to shoulder with our clients, we uncover opportunities for sustainable success—and provide perspective that moves you.